The problem of flavour: Summary

 The flavour problem of the SM is a subtle and fascinating puzzle whose solution may lead to the physics beyond the SM.
 The earliest systematic attempt to solve this problem was made by Weinberg by producing light fermion masses through radiative corrections.
 This was followed by various approaches, such as models based on continuous and discrete symmetries, GUT theories, extra dimensions, and strong dynamics, such as theories based on TC scenarios.

-In this review, we have particularly focused on models based on discrete symmetries.
-We notice that although discrete symmetries are extensively used in neutrino model building, not much efforts are being made to solve the flavour problem through discrete symmetries.
-In addition to reviewing the existing approaches to flavour problem, we have presented a thorough discussion of two new approaches to the flavour problem, which are based on the $\mathcal{Z}_N \times \mathcal{Z}_M$ and HVM frameworks.
-We have shown that both of these approaches may have a common UV origin based on a dark technicolour framework, where the flavon field and the gauge singlet scalar fields are realised in the form of the chiral DTC condensates.
-Moreover, the $\mathcal{Z}_N \times \mathcal{Z}_M$ flavour symmetry can also provide the so-called flavonic dark matter together with a solution to the flavour problem.
+In this review, we have particularly focused on models based on discrete symmetries, which have possibilities to provide a unified solutions to flavour and dark matter.
+We notice that although discrete symmetries are extensively used in neutrino model building, not much efforts are being made to solve the flavour problem through, in particular, abelian discrete symmetries.
+In addition to reviewing the existing approaches to the flavour problem, we have presented a thorough discussion of two new solutions of the flavour problem, which are based on the $\mathcal{Z}_N \times \mathcal{Z}_M$ flavour symmetry and the SHVM framework.
+We have shown that both of these approaches may have a common UV origin based on a dark technicolour paradigm, where the flavon field and the gauge singlet scalar fields are realized in the form of the chiral DTC condensates.
+Moreover, the $\mathcal{Z}_N \times \mathcal{Z}_M \times \mathcal{Z}_P$ flavour symmetry can also provide the so-called flavonic dark matter together with a solution to the flavour problem.
+Furthermore, the SHVM also contains a possible dark matter candidate, which is the axial degree of freedom of the field $\chi_7$.

+We notice that in the light of emerging hints of new physics in different experiments, the new models discussed in this work may play an important role in explaining the origin of these anomalies.
+For instance, we observe that the scalar mass spectrum of the SHVM is hierarchical due to the existence of the hierarchical VEVs.
+Therefore, the SHVM may be a useful framework to study the anomalies, given in table \ref{tab:anomalies} by the ATLAS experiments.
+Furthermore, we have the dark-technicolour paradigm based on the $ SU(\rm N_{\rm TC}) \times SU(\rm N_{\rm DTC}) \times SU(\rm{N}_{\rm F})$ symmetry symmetry.
+The SHVM and the FN mechanism may be a low-energy effective limit of this framework.